Reading the 'Pee Leaves'

 So there you have it, a list of some of the changes or abnormalities in the way your dog is peeing, what they might mean, and what actions you should take.
 I hope this helps you and your dog.

 PRO TIP: When bringing your dog into your vet’s office to have a peeing/urinary issue evaluated, try not to let your dog pee for a few hours before the exam.
 (And definitely not on the walk into your vet’s office!)
-This is because your vet is likely to want to collect as fresh of a urine sample as possible, and may even want to collect a urine sample directly from your dog’s bladder (especially important if they want to submit a sample for a bacterial culture and sensitivity).
-So try and arrive to your vet appointment with your dog’s bladder full, as that will make collection at the office easier (for your dog and the vet team) and more likely successful.
-In some cases, your vet may ask you to actually bring a sample of your dog’s urine to the appointment or drop one off before hand.
+This is because your vet is likely to want to collect as fresh of a urine sample as possible and may even want to collect a urine sample directly from your dog’s bladder (especially important if they want to submit a sample for a bacterial culture and sensitivity).
+So try and arrive at your vet appointment with your dog’s bladder full, as that will make collection at the office easier (for your dog and the vet team) and more likely successful.
+In some cases, your vet may ask you to actually bring a sample of your dog’s urine to the appointment or drop one off beforehand.
 See how to collect your dog’s urine sample at home.